mayeut/psutil/INSTALL.rst

 Install pip
 -----------

-Pip is shipped by default with Python 2.7.9+ and 3.4+.
+Pip is shipped by default with Python 3.6+.
 If you don't have pip you can install with wget::

     wget https://bootstrap.pypa.io/get-pip.py -O - | python3